Wrathsid/n8n_LinkedIn_Automation/README.md

 ---

-If you want, I can also make a **ready-to-publish Markdown README.md** with **all commands for Docker, API activation, and n8n setup** that you can directly push to GitHub.
-This will make it look **professional and beginner-friendly**.
+If you want, I can now make a **ready-to-publish Markdown README.md** with **Docker commands, API activation steps, and n8n setup screenshots** for a **fully professional GitHub project**.

-Do you want me to do that?
+Do you want me to do that next?